EmilHvitfeldt/prismatic/README.md

     (**c**o**l**o**r**) allowing for easy autocompletion.
   - **low-dependency** Only depends on [farver](https://github.com/thomasp85/farver).
-  - **functional** All functions have consistant inputs and outputes and are thus fully pipeable.
+  - **functional** All functions have consistant inputs and outputs and are thus fully pipeable.

 ## Installation